Drafting Your Power Of Attorney

-Estate planning and administration is often misunderstood as only putting together documents that illustrate what will happen when you pass away.
-However, an estate plan can also be used to address other issues that may occur in your lifetime, such as possible illnesses, injuries, or incapacitation.
+Estate planning and administration are often misunderstood as only putting together documents that illustrate what will happen when you pass away.
+However, an estate plan can also be used to address other issues that may occur in your lifetime, such as possible illnesses, injuries or incapacitation.

-There are both medical power of attorney and financial power of attorneys.
+There are both medical power of attorney and financial power of attorney.
 A medical power of attorney allows someone you trust to make medical decisions for you if you become incapacitated.
-This includes refusal of medical care, consent to medical care, and more.
-A financial power of attorney allows you to select a trusted person to address any asset or money related matters.
+This includes refusal of medical care, consent to medical care and more.
+A financial power of attorney allows you to select a trusted person to address any asset or money-related matters.
 Our Montgomery County estate planning and administration attorneys can sit down with you to establish who you would like to trust with your affairs and draft the necessary documents.

 Why Draft A Power Of Attorney?

 A power of attorney allows you to choose a specific person who will be able to make legal decisions for you, should you be unable to make them for yourself.
 Our Hatboro estate planning and administration lawyers can help you understand the options available to you and establish a plan that works for your specific needs.
 A few examples of what a financial power of attorney can do include:

 - Collecting benefits

 - Small-business operations